In high school it’s called “senioritis.” Some Webelos Scouts feel similar final-year doldrums as they eagerly await the transition into Scouts BSA.

 The Cub Scout program has camping experiences for boys and girls from Wolf Cubs through Webelos Scouts that are specifically designed to prepare the them for the Scouting transition.

-“During those first three to four months of the Scout experience, many troops are going to summer camp, so we’re trying to make sure the new Scout is prepared for that,” Scott explains.
+“During those first three to four months of the Scouts BSA experience, many troops are going to summer camp, so we’re trying to make sure the new Scout is prepared for that,” Scott explains.

 Troops Play a Role

-Finally, once boys and girls cross over, good relationships are key to maintaining momentum in the Scouting program.
+Finally, once boys and girls cross over, good relationships are key to maintaining momentum in the Scouts BSA program.

 “It’s really incumbent on the Scout leaders to be positive receivers and to work together with the pack,” says Scott.